The Healing Power of Music, The Magic Art of Improvisation, The Spirituality of Rhythm

 Loire’s profound interest in the instinctive rhythmic-interconnectivity of migrating birds plays a vital role in her teaching.
 Birds traveling in a “V” formation all ride the wind vortex they create together - generated by the upward and downward wash of the wings, allowing maximum distance with a minimum of energy.
 She applies this natural efficiency to her students who replicate the flying motion in time with their arms, while vocalizing a rhythmic phrase together.
 Result: a deeper groove; a stronger synchronization between their breath and pulse.
 “Loire’s interactive presentation is one of the true milestones in the development of our students' musical consciousness.
 They walk out afterwards forever changed in the way they hear music.
 She has truly expanded the musical world for hundreds of young Juilliard students."
 (Ray Lustig, DMA, Professor, The Juilliard School)

 She has been invited to present at conservatories throughout the world, including regular master classes at The Juilliard School and The Academy—a program of Carnegie Hall.
 Loire has a Bachelor Degree from Berklee College of Music and a Master Degree in Music Therapy from NYU.
 She was a Professor of Music Therapy at The New School (2001-2007) and worked extensively as a Music Therapist in hospitals and clinics around New York City.
 She attributes much of her rhythmic approach to the groundbreaking Handance Method by Percussive Arts Hall-of-Fame member Glen Velez.
+Loire is currently recording her debut solo record to be released in 2018.

 Bio written by Drew Dix